 Europe's military tanker fleet is fragmented.
-Missing technical and operational clearances are one of the reasons why planning of available resources during operations is difficult leading to inefficient use of the existing platforms.
+Missing technical and operational AAR clearances are one of the reasons why planning of available resources during operations is difficult leading to inefficient use of the existing platforms.
 While clearance campaigns for receivers were until now organised on a bilateral basis, EDA, Italy and MCCE jointly prepared the first collective European AAR clearance trial on the Italian KC767A.
-Sweden and France participated in this first campaign with fighter aircraft that took place in Italy between 5 and 12 September 2013.
-A second clearance trial on the IT KC767 will be organised from 3 till 13 March 2014.
-Further clearance campaigns - including receivers other than fighter aircraft - are also envisaged.
+Sweden and France participated with fighter aircraft in this first campaign that took place in Italy in September 2013.
+A second clearance trial on the IT KC767A will be organised in September 2014.
+Further clearance campaigns - including receivers other than fighter aircraft - are also envisaged for the Voyager and the A400M.
 Organising a collective campaign facilitates the certification procedures for Member States, increases interoperability and saves time as well as human and financial resources.